neondatabase/website/content/guides/payload.md

 Now, let's move on to building the application and previewing it in action.

-## Build and Test your Ecommerce Store (Locally)
+## Build and Test your E-commerce Store (Locally)

-To test the ecommerce store in action, prepare a build and run the preview server using the command below:
+To test the e-commerce store in action, prepare a build and run the preview server using the following command:

 ```bash
 yarn build && yarn serve